About Westrich Furniture & Appliances

 was to get the Kroger Store ready for a permanent furniture sales room.
 Dee and Jack opened this new sales room and named it the Westrich Annex.
 In 1975, the old Capitol Theater was purchased and

 renovation began.
-It was then used as a sales-warehouse operation until 1985 when complete renovation began for what is now the Broyhill Gallery.
+It was then used as a sales-warehouse operation until 1985 when complete renovation began for what was to become the Broyhill Gallery.
 It took nine months to complete and September 18, 1985,

 the Annex Gallery was formally opened for business.